-This is something I am adding to my list of things I need to be better at.
+Ask and Tell is a powerful parenting tool.
 I have used it and I know it works.
-I need to make it a part of my habit before we leave the house.
+When you make it a habit before you leave the house or before you exit the car, you will find your outings go so much smoother.
 Try it!
 I promise you will like it.

 How useful was this post?

 Click on a star to rate it 1-5!

 Average rating 5 / 5.
 Vote count: 3

 We are sorry that this post was not useful for you!

 Let us improve this post!

 Thanks for your feedback!